International Conference on

 CONFERENCE SCOPE AND PUBLICATION

-FMCAD 2019 is the nineteenth in a series of conferences on the theory and applications of formal methods in hardware and system verification.
+FMCAD 2020 is the twentieth in a series of conferences on the theory and applications of formal methods in hardware and system verification.
 FMCAD provides a leading forum to researchers in academia and industry for presenting and discussing groundbreaking methods, technologies, theoretical results, and tools for reasoning formally about computing systems.
 FMCAD covers formal aspects of computer-aided system design including verification, specification, synthesis, and testing.

 FMCAD employs a rigorous peer-review process.
-Accepted papers are distributed through both ACM and IEEE digital libraries.
+Accepted papers are distributed through the IEEE digital library, and as Open Access Proceedings by TU Wien Academic Press.
 In addition, published articles are made available freely on the conference page; the authors retain the copyright.
 There are no publication fees.
 At least one of the authors is required to register for the conference and present the accepted paper.
 A small number of outstanding FMCAD submissions will be considered for inclusion in a Special Issue of the journal on Formal Methods in System Design (FMSD).

 TOPICS OF INTEREST